oauthstuff/draft-ietf-oauth-security-topics/A04_attacks-and-mitigations.md

 An authorization server could provide the client with additional information about the locations where it is safe to use its access tokens.
+This approach, and why it is not recommended, is discussed in the following.

-In the simplest form, this would require the authorization server to publish a list of its known resource servers, illustrated in the following example using a non-standard metadata parameter `resource_servers`:
+In the simplest form, this would require the authorization server to publish a list of its known resource servers, illustrated in the following example using a non-standard Authorization Server Metadata parameter `resource_servers`:

     HTTP/1.1 200 OK
     Content-Type: application/json